metaMMA/piweatherrock-docs/content/en/docs/Advanced Plugin Configuration/index.md

 `crontab -e`

 10. If this is your first time using cron, you may be prompted to choose your default text editor.
 Choose 'nano', as it is easier for beginners.
-11. The following line will run the speedtest every 20 minutes.
-Edit the line below for your desired test interval.
+11. The first line below will run the speedtest every 20 minutes.
+The seond line below will run the speedtest every 2 hours (at 23 minutes past the hour).
+Choose a line and edit it for your desired test interval.
 Replace `/usr/bin/bash` with the output from step 8.
-Then use down arrow to move the cursor to the very last line and paste the editted line below into the terminal screen:
+Then use down arrow to move the cursor to the very last line and paste the edited line below into the terminal screen:

 `*/20 * * * * /usr/bin/bash ~/.speedtest/speedtest.sh`

+`23 */2 * * * /usr/bin/bash ~/.speedtest/speedtest.sh`

 12. Type `ctrl` + 'x' to exit.
 Type 'Y' to save.
 Type `return/enter` to confirm the filename.
 13. We'll need at least one speedtest result before starting PiWeatherRock.
 If the interval you input above is fairly long, you can run a speedtest right now by executing the following command: